kubernetes/contributor-site/content/en/blog/2024/k8s-upstream-training-japan-spotlight/k8s-upstream-training-japan-spotlight.md

 author: >
   [Junya Okabe](https://github.com/Okabe-Junya) (University of Tsukuba) /
   Organizing team of Kubernetes Upstream Training in Japan
+description: "We are organizers of Kubernetes Upstream Training in Japan.
+Our team is composed of members who actively contribute to Kubernetes, including..."
 ---
 We are organizers of [Kubernetes Upstream Training in Japan](https://github.com/kubernetes-sigs/contributor-playground/tree/master/japan).
 Our team is composed of members who actively contribute to Kubernetes, including individuals who hold roles such as member, reviewer, approver, and chair.